2008 PBA Fiesta Conference finals: Broadcast notes

-The 2008 Fiesta Conference is the last PBA tournament that will be broadcast by the Associated Broadcasting Company, as the network declines renewal of its broadcast rights following its blocktime deal with MPB Primedia, Inc. Afterwards, Radio Philippines Network will be the PBA's new broadcaster.
-Following Game 2 on August 8, ABC was reformatted as TV5, but the network continued to broadcast the finals under the auspices of MPB Primedia.
+The 2008 Fiesta Conference is the last PBA tournament to be broadcast by the Associated Broadcasting Company, as the network declined renewal of its broadcast rights following its blocktime deal with MPB Primedia, Inc. Afterwards, Radio Philippines Network became the PBA's new broadcaster.
+Following game 2 on August 8, ABC was reformatted as TV5, but the network continued to broadcast the finals under the auspices of MPB Primedia.
 The championship series was the last PBA event covered under the ABC name and the only PBA event covered under the TV5 name until 2013.